How to Become a Cytotechnologist

 To become a cytotechnologist, one must obtain a bachelor’s degree in biology, chemistry, medical laboratory science, or a related field.
 Cytotechnology programs are typically four-year programs that prepare students for careers in cell science.
 Students take biology, chemistry, and mathematics courses during their studies.
 They also receive training in microscope techniques and cell preparation.
 After completing a cytotechnology program, graduates must then pass a national certification exam to practice.
 Some states require unique requirements for licensure.

-Jobs in cytotechnology and other clinical laboratory technology jobs are predicted to grow steadily, at a rate of 7 percent between 2021 and 2031, which is about as fast as the national average (5 percent).
-The US Bureau of Labor Statistics estimates that 21,800 new positions will be in demand in the coming decade (BLS 2022).
+Jobs in cytotechnology and other clinical laboratory technology jobs are predicted to grow steadily, at a rate of 5 percent between 2023 and 2033, which is faster than the national average (4 percent).
+The US Bureau of Labor Statistics estimates that 18,200 new positions will be in demand in the coming decade (BLS 2024).

 With an early diagnosis from a cytologist, physicians and patients can pursue treatment options faster.
 Read on for information about becoming a cytotechnologist, including skills, salary and career outlook, accredited programs, and a step-by-step guide to pursuing this career.